charan-kilana/observability-zero-to-hero/day-4/readme.md

 ```bash
 ./test.sh <<LOAD_BALANCER_DNS_NAME>>
 ```
+-- Once Everything is done, Can you access in Prometheus dashboard? **definetly No**.
+-- After instrumentation you should do service discovery.
+There will be multiple application on k8s cluster, so how does prometheus know which application it should fetch from?
+It should identify the application with help of service discovery.
+-- How service discovery is done??
+You should deploy a custom resource or yaml file where you give necessary steps.

 ## 5) Configure Alertmanager
 - Review the Alertmanager configuration files located in `day-4/alerts-alertmanager-servicemonitor-manifest` but below is the brief overview